scikit-hep/uproot3/docs/source/opening-files.rst

 uproot.pandas.iterate
 ---------------------

-The :py:func`uproot.pandas.iterate <uproot.pandas.iterate>` function is like the above, except that it iterates over Pandas DataFrames (as though you passed ``outputtype=pandas.DataFrame`` and changed some defaults).
+The :py:func:`uproot.pandas.iterate <uproot.pandas.iterate>` function is like the above, except that it iterates over Pandas DataFrames (as though you passed ``outputtype=pandas.DataFrame`` and changed some defaults).

 .. autofunction:: uproot.pandas.iterate